 Accessing and correcting your personal information

-Subject to certain grounds for refusal set out in the Act, you have the right to access your readily retrievable personal information that PaySauce holds and to request a correction to your personal information.
+Subject to certain grounds for refusal set out in the Act, you have the right to check whether PaySauce holds your personal information, access your readily retrievable personal information that PaySauce holds and to request a correction to your personal information.
 Before you exercise this right, PaySauce will need evidence to confirm that you are the individual to whom the personal information relates.
 In respect of a request for correction, if PaySauce thinks the correction is reasonable and it is reasonably able to change the personal information, PaySauce will make the correction.
 If PaySauce does not make the correction, it will take reasonable steps to note on the personal information that you requested the correction.

 If you want to exercise either of the above rights, email PaySauce at email@example.com.
 Your email should provide evidence of who you are and set out the details of your request (e.g. the personal information, or the correction, that you are requesting).

 PaySauce may charge you its reasonable costs of providing to you copies of your personal information or correcting that information.